Ethical Consumer Magazine has some handy tips for Moral Fibres readers on making ethical investments.

 Innovative Finance ISAs (IF ISAs) are a relatively new savings product, introduced in 2016.
 It offers investors an alternative to the traditional Cash and Stocks and Shares

 They are great news for ethical consumers who are looking to use their savings for the benefit of society and the environment.
 This is because they offer the potential to invest in fully transparent ethical projects.

 An IF ISA is essentially a way to invest in projects and businesses via a crowdfunding platform such as Abundance or Lendahand.
 Potentially this gives you total control over where your money is invested.
 The good news is you can invest in some of the projects for as little as £5, making it an easy way for new ethical investors to test the water.

 IF ISA’s currently account for less than 1% of the UK ISA market, however, they are rapidly growing in popularity.
 Last year £290 million was invested in them, eight times more than in 2016/17.

 For too long consumers have allowed banks and financial institutions to take decisions for them.
-The problem is sometimes banks have invested in damaging products and businesses, like fracking or palm oil plantations.
+The problem is sometimes banks have invested in damaging products and businesses.
+This includes industries like fracking or palm oil plantations.

 Now consumers can cut out the middleman at the bank and create portfolios of ethical projects to invest in using IF ISAs.

 There are currently more than 65 platforms in the UK offering IF ISAs.
-Each with a wide range of projects to invest in.
-Aware that consumers are now more likely than ever to look for an ethical option, some of these platforms are marketing themselves as offering ethical investment opportunities.
+Each offers a wide range of projects to invest in.
+And aware that consumers are now more likely than ever to look for an ethical option, some of these platforms are marketing themselves as offering ethical investment opportunities.